spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 A. If your project is not located within a group, you can manage the users in each of your personal projects but the sum of the unique users within all your personal projects cannot exceed 5.
 GitLab strongly encourages personal projects to be moved into Groups which will allow these projects to access all GitLab features as well as give you the ability to manage all users from the Usage Quotas page, start a trial, and purchase a subscription.

-**Q. What happens if I don’t reduce my user count before the enforcement date?**
+**Q. What happens if I don’t reduce my user count before the date they're applied?**
-A. When the 5 user limit is applied, only the most recently active 5 users can continue to access the namespace.
+A. When the 5-user limit is applied to top-level namespaces with private visibility, only the most recently active 5-users can continue to access the namespace.
 The remaining users will be moved to the over-limit user state.
 These users will not be able to access the namespace.
 The namespace owner will be able to manage users from the Usage Quotas page - including deleting users, moving users from over-limit to active and vice versa.

 **Q. How can I add users beyond the limit of 5 users?**
-A. The free tier has a limit of 5 users which cannot be increased.
+A. The free tier has a limit of 5 users on top-level namespaces with private visibility which cannot be increased.
 GitLab recommends the paid tiers - Premium or Ultimate - for larger teams as there are no user limits and they contain features designed to increase your team’s productivity.
 We recommend starting a [free trial](https://gitlab.com/-/trial_registrations/new?glm_source=about.gitlab.com&glm_content=storage-usage-blog-post) of GitLab Ultimate to experience the value of the paid features while also getting access to unlimited users for the trial period.

 Free tier users can also consider using the self-managed deployment option that does not have user limits.
 GitLab also has special programs for Open Source projects and students/educators granting access to GitLab Ultimate.
-If you believe you could qualify for one of these programs you can learn more [here](/community).
+If you believe you could qualify for one of these programs you can learn more [here](/community/).

 ### Next Steps

 - Apply for [GitLab for Education](/solutions/education/join/), [GitLab for Open Source](/solutions/open-source/join/), or [GitLab for Startups](/solutions/startups/) if you meet the eligibility requirements.
 - Consider using a [self-managed instance](https://docs.gitlab.com/ee/subscriptions/self_managed/) of GitLab which does not have these limits on the free tier.
-- [Start a trial](/free-trial/) or [upgrade to GitLab Premium or Ultimate](/pricing) which include higher limits and features that enable growing teams to ship faster without sacrificing on quality.
+- [Start a trial](/free-trial/) or [upgrade to GitLab Premium or Ultimate](/pricing/) which include higher limits and features that enable growing teams to ship faster without sacrificing on quality.
 - [Talk to an expert](https://page.gitlab.com/usage_limits_help.html) to learn more about your options and ask questions.

 ## Public projects on GitLab SaaS Free Tier